ChristosGiok/Cantilever-beam-FEM/README.md

 # CE-UY 3013 Computing In Civil Engineering Project: FEM - Cantilever beam

-#  This program is intended to help engineering students with projects and assignments using the finite element method.
+#This program is intended to help engineering students with projects and assignments using the finite element method.

-#This program is designed to analyze a cantilever beam using FEM and output graphs of:
-#1.
-Delflection
-#2.
-Shear force
-#3.
-Bending moment
+### FEM based analysis of cantilever beam:
+#It takes s, p, xp, w, E, b, d as an argument and calculates the deflection, shear force and bending moments at each node.

+#Please see Inputs/Sketch.png for input details
 #  The values the user must input are:
 #1.
 S: The length of the beam.
 #2.
 P: The applied force acting on the beam.